hpaluch-pil/dsPIC33CH-Errata/README.md

 > WARNING!
 >
-> I think that this AddressError trap is because of Hardware error described in errata.
+> I _think_ that this AddressError trap is because of Hardware error described in errata.
-> However that it is still chance that it is not the case and that it is caused by some bug in my program(!).
+> However there is still chance that it is not the case and that it is caused by some bug
+> in my program(!).
 >
 > Please consider all content here WITHOUT ANY WARRANTY!